jaohenritm/Health-Insurance-Cross-Sell/README.md

 # 3. Bringing the Solution to Life

 Observation: This solution is ficticious and was developed with open data that was made avaiable through the Kaggle platform.
+But to practice, I got this dataset from a AWS server.

 Link: https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction